Dr Felix Ng

 Teaching activities

-My teaching encompasses the theoretical, empirical and skill elements of physical geography.
-Breaking down complex things and explaining them simply is difficult, and this is what I try to do with our students.
-Thus I emphasise a structured approach in exploring knowledge.
+My teaching encompasses the theoretical, empirical and skill elements of geoscience.
+Breaking down complex things and explaining them simply is challenging, and this is what I try to do with my students.

-I am fortunate in my own education to have been taught by people who are truly inspirational; now I try to follow in their footsteps by launching students into the fun of thinking, problem-solving, and discovery.
-I do this by a range of methods, including getting our students to push ideas around in words and drawings with me, and doing experiments in the classroom.
+I am fortunate to have been taught by people who are truly inspirational; I try to follow in their footsteps by launching students into the fun of thinking and problem-solving.
+I do this by a range of methods to get my students to push ideas in words and drawings with me.
+To me, a key ingredient of effective teaching is the art of getting across the essential story of the science, whether when unpicking individual papers or the complex web of interacting research studies.

 Additional research projects